 If you would like to discuss the role of Councillor please contact David Walker on 781660, or talk to any of the other current Councillors – details are on the Parish Council page.

 Expressions of interest are welcomed from anyone who is over 18 years old and on the electoral register.
-Nomination forms are expected to become available from 9 March, with submission due by 8 April.
+Nomination forms are expected to become available now, with submission due by 8 April at 4pm.

 A summary of Parish Councils and the role of councillors is available HERE (from Northamptonshire County Association of Local Councils – NCALC)

 NCALC’s thirteen excuses for not joining the Parish Council….